 As a leader, it is also a great feeling not to be alone.
-I do not want to be in charge of everything and make all the decisions; I want to create the best environment possible, lead the way/set the course and coordinate in order to create opportunities and open doors, making the employees commit to doing their best and making them want to participate in the development of nursing.
+I do not want to oversee everything and make all the decisions; I want to create the best environment possible, lead the way/set the course and coordinate to create opportunities and open doors, making the employees commit to doing their best and making them want to participate in the development of nursing.

-It was good that the management decided to use an actor-based approach, but it has presented challenges and it continues to do so.
-We work within a scientific organisation, where everything has to be evidence-based and 100% measured and weighed.
+It was good that the management decided to use an actor-based approach, but it has presented challenges, and it continues to do so.
+We work within a scientific organisation, where everything must be evidencebased and 100% measured and weighed.
 When a research or development project is launched within nursing, it is done qualitatively and with an actor-based approach using all experiences.
-Such a project does not end up with results that can be measured and weighed, which is in contrast to the positivistic approach of physicians.
-It is clear that the various sides and health professionals do not appreciate the actor-based approach, meaning that the research and development projects within nursing face difficulties in being acknowledged and respected by "scientific persons".
-However, many also find the actor-based approach interesting, educational and meaningful, providing me and the staff with the inclination and courage to continue on working with this approach.
+Such a project does not end up with results that can be measured and weighed, which contrasts with the positivistic approach of physicians.
+The various sides and health professionals do not appreciate the actor-based approach, meaning that the research and development projects within nursing face difficulties in being acknowledged and respected by "scientific persons".
+However, many also find the actor-based approach interesting, educational and meaningful, providing me and the staff with the inclination and courage to continue working with this approach.